Around the World in Eighty Days (1919 film)

-Around the World in Eighty Days (Die Reise um die Erde in 80 Tagen) is a 1919 German silent adventure comedy film, directed and produced by Richard Oswald and starring Conrad Veidt, Anita Berber, and Reinhold Schünzel.
-It is based on the 1873 Jules Verne novel Around the World in Eighty Days.
-It premiered at the Marmorhaus in Berlin.
+Around the World in Eighty Days (Die Reise um die Erde in 80 Tagen) is a 1919 German adventure comedy silent film directed and produced by Richard Oswald, based on Jules Verne's 1873 novel of the same name.
+It stars Conrad Veidt, Anita Berber, and Reinhold Schünzel.
+It premiered at the Marmorhaus in Berlin on 20 March 1919.

+The film was considered lost until 2021 when a print was found at the EYE film Institute in the Netherlands, and was subsequently restored.

 Plot

 In order to win a bet, British gentleman Phileas Fogg attempts to circle the globe in eighty days, along with his French servant, Passepartout.
 Fogg is wrongly suspected of having robbed the Bank of England and faces the risk of arrest throughout his journey.